NotestQ/VoiceRecognitionAPI/README.md

 </Project>
 ```
  - Then contribute I guess.
- - Build look you would a normal mod.
+ - Build like you would a normal mod.
  - literally just changed Lethal Company to Content Warning, this feels wrong.
 This must be wrong.